Analysis: What to make of ESPN’s report that Seahawks ‘don’t want to break the bank’ for Jadeveon Clowney

 Schneider, though, also sounded a warning to those wondering if the Seahawks were indeed willing to break the bank to keep Clowney.

-Schneider noted that the Seahawks have a bit more cap flexibility than some years — a listed $44.6 million by OvertheCap.com as of Monday afternoon.
+Schneider noted the Seahawks have a bit more cap flexibility than some years — a listed $44.6 million by OvertheCap.com as of Monday afternoon.

-Indeed, Seattle has always taken as big of a picture approach to its player acquisition as possible to try to fulfill what Schneider said has always been his biggest goal — to be “a consistent championship-caliber football team.’’
+Indeed, Seattle always has taken as big of a picture approach to its player acquisition as possible to try to fulfill what Schneider said has always been his biggest goal — to be “a consistent championship-caliber football team.’’

-That philosophy has helped get Seattle make the playoffs eight of the past 10 seasons while usually retaining a pretty admirable cap situation.
+That philosophy has helped Seattle make the playoffs eight of the past 10 seasons while usually retaining a pretty admirable cap situation.

-Maybe some would think this would be the year the Seahawks would go bigger than usual — and who knows, maybe the Seahawks will defy what is in the ESPN report — especially after Russell Wilson said earlier this year that he thinks Seattle needs to acquire some superstars this offseason.
+Maybe some would think this would be the year the Seahawks would go bigger than usual — and who knows, maybe the Seahawks will defy what is in the ESPN report — especially after Russell Wilson said earlier this year he thinks Seattle needs to acquire some superstars this offseason.

-But the reality is Seattle has always done what it could to acquire superstars (consider trades for the likes of Percy Harvin, Jimmy Graham, Duane Brown and Clowney himself), and hasn’t been shy about paying big contracts to players it deems worthy (both Wilson and linebacker Bobby Wagner are the highest-paid players at their position in NFL history and Richard Sherman was when he re-signed in 2014).
+But the reality is Seattle has always done what it could to acquire superstars (consider trades for Percy Harvin, Jimmy Graham, Duane Brown and Clowney himself), and hasn’t been shy about paying big contracts to players it deems worthy (both Wilson and linebacker Bobby Wagner are the highest-paid players at their position in NFL history and Richard Sherman was when he re-signed in 2014).

-“We all want superstars,’’ Schneider said last week at the combine in Indy.
+“We all want superstars,’’ Schneider said last week in Indy.
 “We all want great players.
 I think Pete would say the same thing.
 I stay awake at night, my gut churns all the time thinking about how we can improve in every aspect of our football operation.’’

-The Seahawks all along took into consideration that should Clowney leave they would likely be in line for a third-round pick as compensation in 2021, as they are expected to get a third-round pick this year for the departure of Earl Thomas last spring (with the picks taking on a little more perceived value now that they are tradable).
+The Seahawks all along took into consideration that should Clowney leave they would likely be in line for a third-round choice as compensation in 2021, as they are expected to get a third-round pick this year for the departure of Earl Thomas last spring (with the choices taking on a little more perceived value now that they are tradable).

-But the loss of Clowney would also leave a big hole in a defensive line that is already regarded as the number one area of need for the Seahawks heading into the offseason.
+But the loss of Clowney would leave a big hole in a defensive line that is already regarded as the number one area of need for the Seahawks heading into the offseason.

 And if signs continue to indicate that Seahawks fans shouldn’t be surprised if Clowney indeed turns out to be something of a one-year rental, all we really know for sure at this point is that Schneider’s churning gut will get even more of a workout the next two weeks as the Seahawks try to figure out what to do.